KONICA M HEXANON 50mm F1.2(Limited)

 As stated in the specifications, the shortest shooting distance for the lens alone is 0.9m, which is disappointing.

-As a side note, the HEXAR-RF is a well-made rangefinder camera that was used as a mainstay camera before the complete transition to digital.
+As a side note, the HEXAR RF is a well-made rangefinder camera that served as a mainstay camera before going completely digital.
 Even after switching to digital, I still wanted to use film cameras, so I acquired the M6 and M6TTL.
-However, by then Kodachrome had disappeared from the world.
+However, by then, Kodachrome had disappeared from the world.

 Specification